-- 20. Remove the retaining ring and engagement dog from the reverse shaft (see Figure 8-1). - 21.
-Remove the retaining ring, washer, needle bearing, and sprocket from the reverse shaft (see Figure 8-1). - 22.
-Tilt the two shafts towards each other and remove the silent chain from the two shafts. - 23.
-If necessary, disassemble the other end of the reverse shaft.
-Remove the bearing, engagement dog, retaining ring, washer, gear and needle bearing from the reverse shaft (see Figure 8-2).
+- 20. Remove the retaining ring and engagement dog from the reverse shaft. - 21.
+Remove the retaining ring, washer, needle bearing, and sprocket from the reverse shaft. - 22.
+Tilt the two shafts towards each other and remove the silent chain from the two shafts.

+23. If necessary, disassemble the other end of the reverse shaft.
+Remove the bearing , engagement dog , retaining ring, washer, low gear (2) and needle bearing (3) from the reverse shaft.